WebAssembly/spec/proposals/simd/SIMD.md

 ## Comparisons

-The comparison operations all compare two vectors lane-wise, and produce a mask vector with the same number of lanes as the input interpretation.
+The comparison operations all compare two vectors lane-wise, and produce a mask vector with the same number of lanes as the input interpretation where the bits in each lane are `0` for `false` and all ones for `true`.

 ### Equality
 * `i8x16.eq(a: v128, b: v128) -> v128`